hakanozbay/database-error-handling/README.md

 There are common database errors occurring that are not properly handled, which jeopardizes the continuing operation of your software, causing manual intervention to resolve issues.
 Defensive programming techniques should be implemented for self recovery from these errors, making your software behave in a predicted manner.
 This allows for greater control of your software, a more intelligent workflow, reduction in errors and manual intervention, saving time for your business and reducing support efforts.

-The most frequent and unhandled errors that I have come across are deadlocks; duplicates exisitng in the table the software is writing to; data integrity violation (such as null data in non nullable columns); Badly formatted SQL queries
+The most frequent and unhandled errors that I have come across are deadlocks; duplicates exisitng in the table the software is writing to; data integrity violation (such as null data in non nullable columns); Badly formatted SQL queries.

 I have devised a solution to help identify which specific database error caused an exception, providing the first step towards self recovery.

 # Walkthrough

-The solution I have written leverages the Spring JDBC library, writing a wrapper class for their [SQLErrorCodes][] and [SQLErrorCodesFactory][] class and loading the relevant database error codes from their [sql-error-codes.xml][] resource file.
+The solution I have written leverages the Spring JDBC library, writing a wrapper class for their [SQLErrorCodes][] and [SQLErrorCodesFactory][] classes and loading the relevant database error codes from their [sql-error-codes.xml][] resource file.

 The wrapper class I have written is `DatabaseExceptionUtilities`.
 It integrates with the Spring resources in this manner: